 The small beets called for in this canning recipe keep chopping to a minimum, but you can use larger beets, too.
 Simply chop the beets into 1-inch chunks after cooking and removing skins.
 The warm spices and tangy vinegar provide excellent flavor, no matter the size.

-Rice vinegar and strips of fresh ginger impart distinct Asian flavors to slices of fresh carrots.
+Rice vinegar and strips of fresh ginger impart distinct Asian flavors to carrot slices.
 Pickled carrots taste great alone as an appetizer, added to salads or slaws, or served with Asian-flavor fish dinners.

-If you thought you weren’t a radish fan, this pickled radish recipe will change your mind.
-The usual peppery flavor of fresh radishes is transformed into a tart-sweet flavor, thanks to sugar, sweet wine, and white wine vinegar.
-Add them to salads, sandwiches, or a relish tray or charcuterie plate.
+If don't consider yourself a radish fan, this pickled radish recipe will change your mind.
+The peppery flavor of fresh radishes transforms into a tart-sweet flavor, thanks to sugar, sweet wine, and white wine vinegar.
+Add them to salads, sandwiches, a relish tray, or charcuterie plate.

 Famous for their sweet flavor, Walla Walla onions are perfect for pickling, but other sweet onion varieties are delicious, too.
 Add pickled onions to meat, pizza, or burgers for bold flavor.

 Classic bread-and-butter pickles get a zucchini twist!
-For the sweetest flavor, choose small to medium zucchinis that are no more than 8 inches long and 2-1/2 inches around.
+For the sweetest flavor, choose zucchinis that are no more than 8 inches long and 2-1/2 inches around.
 Larger zucchinis with thicker skin tend to break down when pickled.

 If you like things a bit spicy, add a whole chile pepper to each jar of dilled beans in this canning recipe.
 A kick of heat nicely complements the dill and garlic flavor of savory pickled beans.

-Don’t throw away the good stuff.
-Made from the inner rind of the watermelon, these pickles are delicious wrapped in prosciutto as an appetizer or added to Greek yogurt as part of a nutritious breakfast.
+Don't throw away any part of a watermelon.
+Made from the inner rind, these pickles are delicious wrapped in prosciutto as an appetizer or added to Greek yogurt for a nutritious breakfast.

 Rice vinegar, Thai chiles, and lemongrass give classic pickles an Asian twist.
-Just like an aged wine, these pickles change flavor over time.
-The longer you chill them, the more flavor (and heat) the pickles will absorb.
+Just like with wine, these pickles change flavor over time.
+The longer you chill them, the more flavor (and heat) the pickles absorb.

 These pickled veggies are bright and flavorful.
 Subtle heat from crushed red pepper, sweet-tangy flavor from the brine, and a good dose of garlic give your favorite summer veggies tremendous flavor.
-And just look how pretty they are -- like a farmer’s market in a jar.
+And look how pretty they are—like a farmers market in a jar.

-Bright lemon flavor adds a fun twist to pickled beans in one of our favorite canning recipes.
-Munch them straight from the jar or try them as a fun garnish for a Bloody Mary.
+Bright lemon flavor punches up pickled beans in one of our favorite canning recipes.
+Munch them straight from the jar or try them as a garnish for a Bloody Mary.